 - As we face the unavoidable fear, we begin to understand what escape would never have allowed: God does what He says.

-Question: Why do you think we ask God for “fleeces” to help us dispel the fear in our hearts?
-You can leave a comment by clicking here.
+Tell me what you think: Why do you think we ask God for “fleeces” to help us dispel the fear in our hearts?
+To leave a comment, just click here.